 Clinically, it manifests as respiratory distress in infants or mild symptomatic airway compromise in children.

-The aetiology of complete tracheal rings is unknown 4.
+The etiology of complete tracheal rings is unknown 4.

 - aberrant left pulmonary artery (pulmonary artery sling) in 35-50% 1,4

-- >75% have associated oesophageal, cardiac, skeletal, and/or genitourinary anomalies 1
+- >75% have associated esophageal, cardiac, skeletal, and/or genitourinary anomalies 1

 - congenital heart disease in 25% 4